zoxpx/pxdocs/content/reference/CLI/authorization.md

 ## Debugging token issues

+### Permission denied issues
 You may have gotten an unexpected `"Permission denied"` or other auth-related error.
 To take a look into your token permissions, you can always decode it with a JWT token decoding tool such as [jwt.io](https://jwt.io/)

 {{<info>}}
 [jwt.io](https://jwt.io/) does client-side validation and debugging.
 It does not store your token anywhere.
 {{</info>}}

+### Protocol error
+If you're seeing the below error:

+`rpc error: code = Internal desc = stream terminated by RST_STREAM with error code: PROTOCOL_ERROR`

+Make sure that your token does not accidentally contain a newline character.
+This is due to gRPC/http2 not allowing newline characters.